AJamesPhillips/monitor_actuator/README.md

   is the name of your WiFi network which you can get from your computers network settings.
 You'll also need the networks password to replace `<WiFi Password>`.

-  - [ ] You may want to add this and future .yml files to your repo.
-If you're keeping the whole repo private then add it directly or if you want to keep these details private but still make public changes to this repository create a new git repo (not submodule) in ./private.
+#### Specifying node name (hostname(s))

-#### Specifying hostname(s)
+  - [ ] In `private/deploy/inventory` change `<name-of-node>` to something

-  - [ ] In `private/deploy/inventory` change `<new-host-name>` to something
+  like node01 or door-ma, etc. As mentioned in the comment in that file, names can only have letters, digits or hyphens, and must start with a letter, nothing else is allowed.

-  like node01 or door-ma, etc. As mentioned, names can only have letters, digits or hyphens, nothing else is allowed.
+    deploy$  ansible-playbook playbook_bootstrap1_wifi.yml -u pi -k -i raspberrypi.local, -e "new_hostname=<name-of-node>"

 TODONEXT describe/automate adding to inventory and ~/.ssh/config  (Or skip doing this for the moment as it should become obvious later what we need to do.